etendosoftware/docs/compiled_docs.md

   * a css style and javascript linking the icon to the button
   * javascript implementing the buttons click/action method and to register the button in the global registry
   * add javascript to enable/disable the button when records are selected in the grid
-  * a ComponentProvider java class to register the javascript and css in Openbravo
+  * a ComponentProvider java class to register the javascript and css in Etendo

 These steps will visualize the button but not actually do anything yet.
 The follow up steps will add logic: